-Founder and CEO
+Founder and Director-General

 Jasminko Halilovic

-Founder and CEO of the War Childhood Museum.
+Founder and Director-General of the War Childhood Museum.
 After developing the WCM from a book project, Jasminko is now leading the museum's international development and overseeing the work of its offices.
 He is author and editor of several books translated into six languages, including monograph ‘Sarajevo – My City, a Place to Meet’ and ‘War Childhood’.
 Jasminko holds a master's degree in financial management and is a Ph.D. candidate in museum management.
 He is a member of the Global Shapers Community established by the World Economic Forum and One Young World Ambassador.
 In 2018, Halilovic became the first Bosnian to be selected for the prestigious Forbes ’30 under 30′ list for his work to create the WCM.
 He is also a co-founder of several companies and a great fan of football and traveling.

 Amina Krvavac